 A successful federalization process with popular support plays a crucial role in stabilizing Somalia.
-During the period of state failure, various political entities and societal structures emerged all over the country.
-With the passing of the 2012 transitional constitution, Somalia decided to develop a federal political system.
+During the period of state failure, various political entities and societal structures emerged throughout the country.
+With the adoption of the 2012 transitional constitution, Somalia decided to develop a federal political system.
 So far, five “Federal Member States” have been established.
 They are integrated in the political decision-making process through the Upper House of the federal parliament, as well as through decision-making bodies such as the National Security Council.
 In order to defeat the jihadist al-Shabaab militia and to establish sustainable state structures, it remains key for the state to be able to provide required public services to the population in a timely manner.
 Decentralized structures can contribute significantly to meeting this popular demand.
 Therefore, Germany supports consolidating and strengthening the new Somali federal system, by cooperating with the Somali authorities, the United Nations, as well as with German partners such as the Max-Planck-Foundation for International Peace and the Rule of Law.

 In Somalia, as in other post-conflict settings, the recurrence of conflict is likely as long as the root causes and additional drivers of conflict persist.
 To limit this risk, the Federal Republic of Germany supports dialogue and reconciliation processes in Somalia on different levels.
-For example, Germany has supported the governments of two neighboring but conflicting Federal Member States to jointly develop a conflict management strategy.
+For example, Germany has supported the governments of two neighbouring but conflicting Federal Member States to jointly develop a conflict management strategy.
 Additionally, Germany supports processes that actively include the local population into state-building processes in a bottom-up-approach.
-The Berghof Foundation, a Berlin-based organization specialized in peace mediation, is one of the key implementing partners of local dialogue processes Germany has been working with since 2016.
+The Berghof Foundation, a Berlin-based organization specialized in peace mediation, is one of the key implementing partners of local dialogue processes Germany has been working with since 2015.